 Just remember that if you need support or someone to talk to, our Sonder support team is available 24/7 to chat whenever you need it.

 What is PTSD and what causes it?

-PTSD is a mental health issue the manifests as a set of reactions that can develop in an individual after they've been through a traumatic event which threatened their life or safety, or that of other people around them.
+PTSD is a mental health issue that manifests as a set of reactions that can develop in an individual after they've been through a traumatic event that threatened their life or safety, or that of other people around them.

 People affected by PTSD may experience a range of symptoms, including intrusive thoughts and memories of the trauma, and it can interfere with day-to-day life, work, and relationships.

 Signs and symptoms

 Everybody responds differently to traumatic events.
 Symptoms may appear shortly after the event or can stay dormant for a long period of time and arise months or years after the stressful event.

 For PTSD to be diagnosed, symptoms must be severe enough to interfere with an individual's day-to-day life and ability to function at home, work, and/or socially.
 Diagnosis occurs when a GP, psychiatrist or registered mental health clinician assesses the individual's symptoms.
 The individual will usually then be offered further treatment for these symptoms.

 Generally speaking, a person with PTSD experiences four main types of signs and symptoms:

 This can include: